 The contents are determined by the purpose and readership.
-For example, when the intention is to inform new employees of the fundamental rules and working conditions of your organization the handbook may contain the following :
+For example, when the intention is to inform new employees of the fundamental rules and working conditions of your organization the handbook may contain the following:

-(i) Short introduction by the head of the organization.

-(ii) Information about the organization in brief .

-(iii) Rules such as attendance, leave, general conduct, health, safety, discipline etc.,
+- (i) Short introduction by the head of the organization. - (ii) Information about the organization in brief. - (iii) Rules such as attendance, leave, general conduct, health, safety, discipline etc., - (iv) Benefits such as education, training, entertainment, canteen, D.A., \pension, etc.,

 Remember, whatever be the subject-matter of a handbook, it should be capable of being handled and referred to conveniently.
-Before you go in for production, find out the number of copies to be produced, the amount of money available and the mode of production (duplicated, photocopied, word processed, printed).
+Before you go in for production, find out the number of copies to be produced, the amount of money available and the mode of production (duplicated, photocopied, word processed, printed) .
 Other details to be determined by you are the quality and size of paper, the type of building and the kind of cover to be used.

-0110011 , , , , , , , , , , , , , , , , , , , Note a.
-Write your answer in the space given below b.
-Compare your answer at the end of the unit i.
+- b.
+Compare your answer at the end of the unit - i.
 What are handbooks used for ?